-For each eligible application the HRB aims to receive written feedback from at least three international peer reviewers and two public reviewers.
+For each application, the HRB aims to receive written feedback from at least three international Peer Reviewers and two Public Reviewers.

-International peer reviewers play a vital role for the HRB in setting standards and in benchmarking our scientific community to enable them to operate in a global context.
-Peer reviewers will focus on the scientific criteria only and will provide comments as well as a score.
-They have the option to provide comments on the knowledge translation criteria should they wish.
-The individual scores received from the international peer reviewers for each application will be averaged by the HRB and a short list compiled.
+International Peer Reviewers play a vital role for the HRB in setting standards and in benchmarking our scientific community to enable them to operate in a global context.
+Peer Reviewers will focus on the stated assessment criteria for the call and will provide comments as well as a score which is visible to the HRB and to Panel Members.

-Public reviewers will only assess the quality of PPI in the proposal, they will provide comments and a rating but not a score.
-The public review comments and rating will be shared with applicants and the review panel.
+Public Reviewers will only assess the quality of PPI in the application and will provide comments and an overall rating which will be shared with the Panel.
+Public Reviewers will not provide a score.